phundament/app/docs/51-fig.md

 > Note: If you are developing on OS X, make sure your host-vm is running (`boot2docker start`).

-Start the application containers with:
+Start the application containers in daemon mode with:

-    fig up
+    fig up -d

 To initialize your application run the following commands once: